szerrade-uw/Cropbox.jl/docs/src/tutorials/lotkavolterra.md

     m: predator_mortality_rate    ~ preserve(parameter, u"yr^-1")
 end
 ```
+\

-Now that we have the depending variables for the two equations, let us declare variables describing the prey and predator populations at any time t.
-The two equations above describe a rate of change for the two populations.
-Because we want to track the actual number of the two populations, we will declare the two populations as `accumulate` variables, which will give us the euler integration of the two population rates.
+Now let us declare the prey and predator populations as variables.
+The Lotka-Volterra equations describe rates of change for the two populations.
+As we want to track the actual number of the two populations, we will declare the two populations as `accumulate` variables, which are simply Euler integrations of the two population rates.
 Note that a variable can be used as its own depending variable.

 ```
 @system LotkaVolterra begin